PM’s go-ahead to Buzdar for cabinet reshuffle

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan gave a go-ahead to the Punjab Chief Minister Sardar Usman Buzdar for a major provincial cabinet reshuffle.
+ISLAMABAD: Prime Minister Imran Khan Monday gave go-ahead to the Punjab Chief Minister Sardar Usman Buzdar for a major provincial cabinet reshuffle.

-The chief minister rushed to the federal capital at the call of prime minister and met him here at the Parliament House on Monday.
-The Inspector General of Police also attended the meeting.
-Several important issues, including dengue outbreak and police reforms, also figured in the meeting, which lasted for over an hour.
+The chief minister rushed to the federal capital on the call of prime minister and met him here at the Parliament House.
+Inspector General of Police (IGP) also attended the meeting.
+Several important issues, including dengue outbreak and police reforms, also figured in during the meeting, which lasted for over an hour.

-Buzdar apprised the prime minister of measures already taken and those being taken to control the dengue fever outbreak.
-Imran laid emphasis on greater coordination among various departments to effectively control the outbreak.
-Regarding the much-talked about police reforms in the province, the prime minister asked the chief minister to fine-tune the policy document within a week.
+The prime minister laid emphasis on greater coordination among various departments to effectively controlling the outbreak.
+Regarding the much-talked about police reforms in the province, the prime minister asked the chief minister to fine-tune the related document within a week.

-ISLAMABAD: Prime Minister Imran Khan gave a go-ahead to the Punjab Chief Minister Sardar Usman Buzdar for a major provincial cabinet reshuffle.
+ISLAMABAD: Prime Minister Imran Khan Monday gave go-ahead to the Punjab Chief Minister Sardar Usman Buzdar for a major provincial cabinet reshuffle.

-The chief minister rushed to the federal capital at the call of prime minister and met him here at the Parliament House on Monday.
-The Inspector General of Police also attended the meeting.
-Several important issues, including dengue outbreak and police reforms, also figured in the meeting, which lasted for over an hour.
+The chief minister rushed to the federal capital on the call of prime minister and met him here at the Parliament House.
+Inspector General of Police (IGP) also attended the meeting.
+Several important issues, including dengue outbreak and police reforms, also figured in during the meeting, which lasted for over an hour.

-Buzdar apprised the prime minister of measures already taken and those being taken to control the dengue fever outbreak.
-Imran laid emphasis on greater coordination among various departments to effectively control the outbreak.
-Regarding the much-talked about police reforms in the province, the prime minister asked the chief minister to fine-tune the policy document within a week.
+The prime minister laid emphasis on greater coordination among various departments to effectively controlling the outbreak.
+Regarding the much-talked about police reforms in the province, the prime minister asked the chief minister to fine-tune the related document within a week.